 This organization offers youth education programs in the classroom and the field.
 We highly recommend you schedule a visit to the Muddy Hollow research area (20 minute walk from Clem Miller) for mist-netting and bird banding demonstrations.

 Ranger-Led Programs & Tours

 The National Park Service offers a variety of ranger-led education programs available including tours of the Kule Loklo Coast Miwok Cultural Exhibit, Point Reyes Lighthouse and the San Andreas Fault Earthquake Trail.
 Advanced reservations are required.
-For more information and reservations, visit http://www.nps.gov/pore/forteachers/planafieldtrip.htm.
+Click here more information.

 Bear Valley Visitor Center & Nearby Activities